sgillespie/adhoc-continuous-integration/docs/adhoc-continuous-integration.md

 ### Docker Builder
 The docker builder creates a docker image using generated artifacts from the build stage.
-This means that using docker build is our only option.
-Doing so requires us to run docker inside a docker container.
+This means that we will be running docker build from another container.

 We can run docker inside another container by mounting the host's docker socket.
 For example:

     docker run -it --rm -v /var/run/docker.sock:/var/run/docker.sock docker

-This allows us to run docker commands from the container.
-Those commands would connect to the docker daemon running on the host's operating system.
+This allows us to run docker commands from inside the container.

-We create the `Dockerfile`:
+We can now create the `Dockerfile`:

     FROM docker